Learning disturbance models for offset-free reference tracking: Introduction

-In this paper we propose a structured and general way of exploiting the disturbance model in the context of nonlinear offset-free MPC, extending the problem formulation into a more general form, where we assume to have a preview of future reference signals in order to also achieve offset-free tracking of non-constant reference trajectories.
-We establish the theoretical conditions for offset-free tracking using a nonlinear static disturbance model, which is learned online.
+In this paper, we present theoretical conditions under which offset-free tracking of time-varying reference trajectories can be achieved by exploiting a nonlinear disturbance model in the context of nonlinear control.
+We extend previous results in offset-free tracking into a more general form, where we assume to have a preview of future reference signals in order to also achieve offset-free tracking of non-constant reference trajectories; in contrast to previous results, which consider constant references or periodic reference trajectories, cf.~\cite{pannocchia2015_linear, pannocchia2015, pannocchia2007, morari2012, betti2013, bonassi2021, bonassi2022, son2022, caspari2021, mirasierra_IFAC_2020}.
+We establish theoretical conditions for offset-free tracking using a nonlinear static disturbance model, which is learned online.
 Thus, we can see this approach as ``grey-box", since it mixes an offline white-box state-space model of the system with the online estimation of a set of parameters for the nonlinear disturbance function.
-We then show how this theoretical framework can be satisfied with the frequently used combination of a nonlinear MPC controller along with a Extended Kalman Filter (EKF) as a state observer.
-In particular, we present numerical results using nonlinear systems that show how this setup can be used to train the disturbance model online, leading to offset-free tracking of generic reference trajectories if the disturbance model satisfies the required theoretical assumptions.
-Furthermore, we show results using a recurrent neural network as the disturbance model, which we train online following a similar approach to \cite{bemporad_TAC_2023}.
-The experiments indicate that, even when the theoretical assumptions are not fully satisfied, the proposed disturbance model along with the use of future reference previews can outperform the classical constant disturbance model \cite{pannocchia2015_linear, morari2012} in the context of nonlinear offset-free MPC.
+Although the theoretical assumptions for offset-free tracking may be restrictive in a general case, we show how the proposed theoretical framework can provide good results when applied to the frequently used combination of a nonlinear MPC with an Extended Kalman Filter (EKF) as a state observer.
+In particular, we present numerical results that show how this setup can be used to train a disturbance model online, leading to offset-free tracking of generic reference trajectories if the disturbance model satisfies the required theoretical assumptions.
+Furthermore, we show results using a recurrent neural network as the disturbance model, which we train online following a similar approach to~\cite{bemporad_TAC_2023}.
+The experiments indicate that, even when the theoretical assumptions are not fully satisfied, the proposed disturbance model can outperform the classical constant disturbance model~\cite{pannocchia2015_linear, morari2012}, in the context of nonlinear offset-free MPC.